SciDataContainer/SciDataContainer/README.md

 ```

 Furthermore, the method `items()` returns a list of all full item names including the respective parts.
 The method `hash()` may be used to calculate an SHA256 hash of the container content.
 The hex digest of this value is stored in the attribute `hash` of the item `container.json`.

+The container methods `read()` and `download()` are not intended to be called directly.
+They are called implicity when a new container is generated with the parameters `file=...` or `uuid=...`, respectively.
+They replace the current content of the container.

+Container objects generated from an items dictionary using the parameter `items=...` are mutable, which means that you can add, modify and delete items.
+As soon as you call one of the methods `write()`, `upload()`, `freeze()`, or `hash()`, the container becomes immutable.
+Containers loaded from a local file or a server are immutable as well.
+Immutable containers will throw an exception if you try to modify its content.
+However, this feature is not bullet-prove.
+It is not aware of any internal modifications of item objects.
+You can convert an immutable container into a mutable one by calling its method `release()`.
+This generates a new UUID and resets the attributes `replaces`, `created`, `modified`, `hash` and `modelVersion`.